 Frames are easily bent and can arrive misaligned.
 Some lens distortion reported.
-Smudges and fingerprints difficult to remove.
+Smudges and fingerprints are difficult to remove.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 With most Americans spending as much as half of their day reading from a screen, eye strain is an ever-growing health issue.
 Computer reading glasses can help reduce glare and prevent harmful blue light from reaching your eyes while offering a clear view of your screen.

 Two common vision ailments are computer vision syndrome and presbyopia, both of which can be eased with a reliable pair of computer reading glasses.
 Some computer glasses can be purchased to fit your prescription, while most function as reading glasses or simply block light and glare.
 Yellow-tinted lenses are a signature look of many computer reading glasses, but these may not suit your style – and some people find the visible tint irritating.
 The percentage of light blocked and visible light allowed to pass through the lenses will vary from pair to pair, so you should carefully consider your needs and preferences when searching for computer reading glasses.

 As you may wear your glasses for eight hours a day or more, it’s important to find a pair that works for you and suits your style.